arnabgcp/bookstore-springboot/README.md

 ## Overview

-In this guide we will walk through the steps necessary to set up a CI/CD pipeline using Cloud Source Repositories, Cloud Build and a GKE cluster.
+In this guide we will walk through the steps necessary to set up a GKE cluster, cloud sql DB , deploy applications and create CI/CD pipeline using Cloud build.
 Here are the steps:

 1. [Install the necessary tools](#installing-necessary-tools)
 1. [Configure GKE cluster and deploy code](#Configure-GKE-cluster-and-deploy-code)